Biblioklept/biblioklept.github.io/modlists/dust-and-death/index.md

 #### Difficulty Overhaul
 - Vigor is a more "vanilla" version of JSawyer's mod that increases the difficulty without being too artificial.
 Definitely better for players who play this game on repeat.
 It also integrates DLC.
+	- Vigor - Expired and Homemade Stimpaks Removed gets rid of the expired and homemade stimpaks because I have found it makes the inventory already more bloated than it needs to be.
+This also makes the mod more "purist".
 - Economy Item Values Overhaul reduces the prices for everything, while this makes buying things cheaper it also makes selling things cheaper.

 #### Combat